MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 1. Create a printed marker using the specifications described in [Author in the PC application](https://docs.microsoft.com/dynamics365/mixed-reality/guides/pc-authoring#choose-an-alignment-method).

-2. Open the Authoring app on the PC, and then create a guide using the marker alignment method (or you can use an existing guide that uses marker alignment).
+2. Open the authoring app on the PC, and then create a guide using the marker alignment method (or you can use an existing guide that uses marker alignment).

 #### On HoloLens